-- (A) The types and numbers of existing and future buildings, infrastructure, and critical facilities located in the identified hazard areas; - (B) An estimate of the potential dollar losses to vulnerable structures identified in paragraph (c)(2)(ii)(A) of this section and a description of the methodology used to prepare the estimate; - (C) Providing a general description of land uses and development trends within the community so that mitigation options can be considered in future land use decisions
+- (A) The types and numbers of existing and future buildings, infrastructure, and critical facilities located in the identified hazard areas: - (B) An estimate of the potential dollar losses to vulnerable structures identified in paragraph (c)(2)(ii)(A) of this section and a description of the methodology used to prepare the estimate; - (C) Providing a general description of land uses and development trends within the

-B3.
+(0): 1011 (e) reviaing a general accomplish of land accomplish action within the comm community so that mitigation options can be considered in future land use decisions Elements B3.
 Is there a description of each identified hazard's impact on the community as well as an overall summary of the community's vulnerability for each jurisdiction?
 B4.
 Does the Plan address NFIP insured structures within each jurisdiction that have been repetitively damaged by floods?
 D1.
 Was the plan revised to reflect changes in development?